MadROM Mud Script Authoring Guide

 elseif,else,endif,case,default, andendswitchare ignored. - During

-MUDSIM, command lines are printed as[would run]instead of executing. - Mud Script temporarily grants the mob the same visibility bypass legacy MobProg commands had, so private echoes/actions can target the trigger actor reliably.
+MUDSIM, command lines are printed as[would run]instead of executing. - Mud Script temporarily grants the mob a visibility bypass while script commands run, so private echoes/actions can target the trigger actor reliably.

 Built-In Mudscript Commands